elendee/threepress/readme.txt

 #### For javascript devs:
 All the galleries on a given page will be available in the global variable `THREEPRESS`, in the `galleries` property.
 See the `Gallery` class (`static/js/Gallery.js`) for insight on interacting with these.

+== Screenshots ==
+1. A GUI for quickly creating scenes, with many features planned to be added
+2. Preview your scene without leaving the editor

 == Changelog ==
 = 0.1 =
 * Initial release.
+= 0.2 =
+* server: allow for various db prefixes
+* client: upgrade http model loads to match location